BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 When the user funds their wallet, they have two Lightning service enabled options:

-1. **Fund via an invoice:** This requires the user to have funds in an external Lightning wallet already.
-Funding with Lightning requires the pay-to-open service to open an on-demand channel with inbound liquidity so the payment can be received.
-This requires a single on-chain transaction to open a payment channel and is the cheaper funding option.
+1. **Fund via an invoice:** To fund via an invoice, the user must already have funds in another Lightning wallet.
+A pay-to-open service is used to open an on-demand channel to the user with inbound liquidity to receive the payment.
+Funding via an invoice requires a single on-chain transaction, so it is the cheaper funding option.

 2. **Fund via an address:** The user funds an address that automatically conducts a non-custodial swap and pay-to-open.
 This caters to a wider user base as not everyone has bitcoin already in Lightning.
 This requires two on-chain transactions to perform so this is a more expensive funding option.